krzysztofhewelt/learnin-lms/INSTALLATION.md

 Advanced installation.
 Do these steps if you don't want /public in URL.

 1. Do steps 1-3 in standard installation (you can change project location on your needs).
-2. If you are using Apache2 web server, search for Apache configuration file, ex.:
+2. If you are using Apache web server, search for Apache configuration file, ex.:
 * C:\xampp\apache\conf\extra\httpd-vhosts.conf
 * /etc/apache2/sites-enabled/000-default.conf

-Open apache.conf file (located in project root directory) and paste content to your Apache configuration file.
+Open apache.conf file (located in project root directory) and paste content to your Apache configuration file.<br>
+Change configuration by own needs, described [here](#apacheconf).

 3. If you are using NGINX web server, search for NGINX configuration file, ex.:
 * C:\nginx\conf\nginx.conf
 * /etc/nginx/nginx.conf

-Open nginx.conf file (located in project root directory) and paste content to your NGINX configuration file.
+Open nginx.conf file (located in project root directory) and paste content to your NGINX configuration file.<br>
+Change configuration by own needs, described [here](#nginxconf).

 # Development environment